-AgForce Sheep & Wool is the peak lobby group for Queensland sheep producers, representing more than 5500 members.
-We support both sectors of the industry – sheepmeat and wool – recognising that both must be profitable to maintain a prosperous sheep industry into the future.
+AgForce Sheep, Wool & Goat is the peak lobby group for Queensland sheep and goat producers, representing more than 5500 members.
+We support both sectors of the sheep industry – sheepmeat and wool – recognising that both must be profitable to maintain a prosperous sheep industry into the future.

 We work on members' behalf to ensure the long-term growth, viability, competitiveness and profitability of the sheep industry in Queensland, an industry which is the backbone of many rural and regional communities.